emberjs/website/source/blog/2018-11-23-the-emberjs-times-issue-74.md

 Be kind,

-Chris Ng, the crowd and the Learning Team
+Chris Ng, Amy Lam, the crowd and the Learning Team